Zina Saro-Wiwa: Television and radio career

 Saro-Wiwa was a BBC reporter, researcher, presenter and producer.
 She worked freelance all over the network on BBC Radio 4, Radio 3, World Service Radio and BBC2.
 At the age of 20, she began contributing reports to BBC Radio 4's All in the Mind and In Living Colour programmes.
 She went on to work on a variety of BBC Radio 4 programmes including You & Yours, Woman's Hour, Home Truths, The Long View and also World Service arts programme, The Ticket.

 She has presented four Radio series: A Samba For Saro-Wiwa, a two-part Radio 4 series in which she recounted her experiences in Bahia, Brazil; Water Works, a five-part series looking at water provision in the third world; Faith & Fashion, a two-part series on the intersection between high fashion and religion for the World Service, and Hello World, also for The World Service, where she explored Brazilian, Indian, Nigerian and British culture through the filter of their celebrity magazines.

-From 2004 to 2008, Saro-Wiwa was one of the presenters for BBC Two's flagship arts magazine programme, The Culture Show.
-In August 2008 she co-presented three BBC programmes (The Edinburgh Show) which covered the Edinburgh festival, alongside historian and BBC Broadcaster Matthew Sweet.
+From 2004 to 2008, Saro-Wiwa was one of the presenters for BBC Two's flagship arts magazine programme The Culture Show.
+In August 2008, she co-presented three BBC programmes (The Edinburgh Show) that covered the Edinburgh festival, alongside historian and BBC broadcaster Matthew Sweet.

 In 2008, Saro-Wiwa interviewed Nigerian author Chinua Achebe at his home.
-On 5 June 2008 BBC Radio 4 aired the resulting half-hour programme about Achebe and his seminal tome Things Fall Apart on the 50th anniversary of the book's publication.
+On 5 June 2008, BBC Radio 4 aired the resulting half-hour programme about Achebe and his seminal novel Things Fall Apart on the 50th anniversary of the book's publication.